compose-spec/compose-spec/spec.md

 ```

 The `driver` name specifies a logging driver for the service's containers.
 The default and available values
 are platform specific.
-Options for the logging driver can be set by `options` as key-value pairs.
+Driver specific options can be set with `options` as key-value pairs.

 ### network_mode

 `network_mode` set service containers network mode.
 Available values are platform specific, but Compose
-implementations MUST support :
+specification define specific values which MUST be implemented as described if supported:

-- `none` which disable networking on container
+- `none` which disable all container networking
-- `host` which give container raw access to host's network interface
+- `host` which gives the container raw access to host's network interface
-- specific syntax `service:name`
+- `service:{name}` which gives the containers access to the specified service only

 ```yml
     network_mode: "host"